Drupal is a registered trademark of Dries Buytaert

 Usage note:

 Aggregation happens at the SQL level.
-Be aware of how the fields you configure to use “Group by” type aggregation affect the result.
+Be aware of how the fields you configure to use the default “Group by” type aggregation affect the result.
 For example grouping by a node id field will show records grouped by node id on separate rows.
-You could however use string aggregation to show a set of node ids grouped by type, for example.
+However, you could for example use string aggregation to show a set of node ids grouped by type.

 Similar modules